-Before groups can identify their shared vision, it's helpful for each individual to consider their own beliefs about the purpose of school and their vision for young people.
+Before groups can identify their shared vision, it's helpful for each individual to consider their own beliefs about their vision for young people.
 Ask individuals to use the following prompts to get their thoughts flowing.
 Participants should respond to the prompts that inspire them.
 No need to answer them all!

-- What do you believe about students/ youth? - Why is it important that you are a part of this community? - What is your dream for our students/ youth? - What does success for students / youth look like? - What do students/ youth and adults need in order to learn and thrive?
+- · What do you believe about youth?

+- Why is it important that you are a part of this community?

+- What is your dream for our youth?

+- What does success for youth look like?

+- What do youth and adults need in order to learn and thrive?